mapleforest/HaploMerger2/README.md

 HaploMerger2 (HM2) is an important upgrade over HaploMerger.

-HM2 is an effective, easy-to-use, automated pipeline.
+HM2 is an easy-to-use automated pipeline for improving geneome assembly in the post-assembly stage.
+It consists of a set of executables as well as wrappers for several third-part software.

 It is designed to untangle allelic relations between haplotype sequences in a highly-polymorphic diploid assembly, and then reconstruct and output two separated haploid sub-assemblies, the reference (the better one) and the alternative.

-HM2 also implements hierachical re-scaffolding on haploid assembly, corrections for major misjoins and corrections for tandem mis-assemblies.
+HM2 also implements sensitive assembly error correction, a reliable gap-closing method and a hierarchical scaffolding procedure on haploid assembly.

+HaploMerger2 is freely available for acadamic use: https://github.com/mapleforest/HaploMerger2/releases/

 # Citation